For whatever it's worth: my advice on job hunting in tech

 Really think about what’s worked for you in the past, and what hasn’t.
 What kind of role best suits you, and in what type of organization?
 Do you like being a small part of a big team, with well-defined roles and success criteria?
 Do you like having lots of autonomy, wearing lots of hats, and forging your own path somewhere smaller and more ambiguous?
 (Or something in-between?)

-What sort of opportunities would you want in your next position?
-How would you like it to be different from your last job, and how would you like it to be the same?
+How would you like your next job to be different from your last job, and how would you like it to be the same?

 One useful exercise: write down every criteria you can think of (pay, benefits, autonomy, company size, prestige, title, interesting work, culture, social impact, stability, etc.)

-Once you’ve thought of every aspect you can, rank them, and save your ranked list for later.
+Once you’ve thought of every aspect you can, rank them, first through last, and save your ranked list for later.

 Compare your ranked list to any job you consider applying for, to see how closely it matches.
 (You probably won’t find a perfect fit, but the list will help you notice bad fits.)
 However you do it, though:

-Spend some serious time figuring out what you value, and put it down on paper.
+Spend some serious time figuring out what you value, and write it down.

-Keep your answers handy; they’ll help you filter your search, and answer interview questions like “why are you interested in this company?”
+In any case, keep your list handy; it will help you filter your search, and answer interview questions like “why are you interested in this company?”

-As a bonus: they’ll also help guide you to some good questions you can ask in interviews.
-We’ll talk a little more about both of those later on.
+As a bonus: the list will also help guide you to some good questions you can ask in interviews.

 Shore up weaknesses, but focus on strengths